error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 - **Validation Quality:** ESO 97.9% vs Mixed 51% - worth the effort for proper validation

 **The Scientific Lesson:**
-The difficulty of obtaining ESO data is not a limitation of SEG but a **requirement of precise scientific testing**.
+The difficulty of obtaining ESO data is not a limitation of SSZ but a **requirement of precise scientific testing**.
 Proper validation requires data that measures what your theory predicts.
 Easy access to inappropriate data doesn't help; difficult access to appropriate data is essential.

 **What Initially Appeared as Model Limitations:**
-- ❌ "SEG only achieves 51% overall"
+- ❌ "SSZ only achieves 51% overall"
 - ❌ "Not statistically significant (p=0.867)"
 - ❌ "Regime-specific, not universal"